Listed here are GED® classes and testing centers in the Chula Vista area.

 The four GED tests

 The new GED exam has 4 individual tests (modules): Literacy: (2hrs.
 30min.); Math: (1hr.
 55min.); Science: (1hr.
 30min.); and Social Studies: (1hr.
-30min.).
+10min.).
 You don’t need to take all four GED tests in one row, you now can take them individually at the time you feel all set to do so.
-Test scores are valid for two years!
-The GED diploma is widely accepted as equivalent to the diploma awarded after finishing high school.
+Test scores are valid for two years from the moment of your initial registration!
+The HSE diploma is widely accepted as equivalent to the diploma awarded after finishing high school.
 Therefore, you will always feel at par with other high school graduates.
 It generates better employment options and allows for a college education.

 How to prepare for the GED